 Gluten-free diets are becoming more popular these days.
 Wheat, rye, and barley all contain gluten.
 Lowered or no gluten is good for the brain, as research has found.

-Some people have gluten sensitivity, which can have similar symptoms as.
+Some people have gluten sensitivity, which can have similar symptoms as celiac disease.
 It’s officially called “non-celiac gluten sensitivity.”
-In this case, there might be intestinal leading to abdominal pain, diarrhea, vomiting, bloating, joint pain, fatigue, tingling in hands or feet, and more (similar to celiac disease).
+In this case, there might be intestinal inflammation leading to abdominal pain, diarrhea, vomiting, bloating, joint pain, fatigue, tingling in hands or feet, and more (similar to celiac disease).

 This discussion is not meant to be an exhaustive explanation of gluten and intolerance or sensitivity, but if you are having symptoms, you might want to test for food sensitivities.
 You can read the full article on Gluten here.